 Please support a sponsorship for this inspiring musical and educational event if you can.
 As a sponsor, you will have advertising opportunities and be prominently featured to an audience of approximately 1,100 people, including healthcare and business leaders.
 To support a sponsorship, please fill out the form below and we will contact you.

 The reception will begin at 5:30pm at Williams Hall, which is located in the New England Conservatory (30 Gainsborough St, Boston, MA 02115).
 The reception will be “business casual” and will include food and drinks.
 The concert will begin at 8:00pm at Jordan Hall (also located in the New England Conservatory).

-If you are unable to attend, but would like to support this special event, we welcome your online donation.
+If you would like to support this special event, we welcome your online donation.
 If you prefer to send a check, please address your contribution to:

 c/o Michael Christ